kevinhealylyit/contempsoftwaredevexercise1/_posts/0000-01-03-JohnAllen.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "John Allen loves Java!"
 ---

 Use the right arrow to begin!